 This isn’t set in stone, you could hold off saying anything about genre, word count or even comparison titles until the end.
 It all really depends on how well you feel the text flows.

 These are key to showing your agent that you know there’s a market for your book.
-Ideally they have themes in common with your novel.
+Ideally, these books have themes in common with your novel.
 It’s easier for the agent to understand these correlations if you place these titles at the end when they have a better grasp of the core concept.

 Who you are